 - Responses to items that provide evidence about the learning outcome on alumni surveys

-Here are a few things to keep in mind when selecting a measure for program assessment.
+Here are a few things to keep in mind when selecting evidence for program assessment.

-- The measure you select should capture student learning that occurs as a result of the program curriculum.
+- The evidence you select should capture student learning that occurs as a result of the program curriculum.

-- Measure at points in the curriculum after students have had opportunities to learn and practice the outcome.
-For example, using a rubric to measure oral presentation skills in the junior or senior year will give you a better indication of how well your program helps students achieve this outcome than if you were to measure in the freshman year.
+- Gather evidence at points in the curriculum after students have had opportunities to learn and practice the outcome.
+For example, using a rubric to evaluate oral presentation skills in the junior or senior year will give you a better indication of how well your program helps students achieve this outcome than if you were to do so in the freshman year.

-- Be sure that the outcome in question can be measured by the tool you choose.
+- Be sure that the outcome in question can be evaluated by the tool you choose.

-- Some measures of learning are not appropriate for program-level assessment because they will not tell you how well students achieved the outcome.
+- Some tools are not appropriate for program-level assessment because they will not tell you how well students achieved the outcome.
 For example, course grades are determined by a number of assignments and activities, making it impossible to tease out how well students accomplished a particular learning outcome.
-Other examples of measures that do not provide information about accomplishment of a particular learning outcome include overall test scores and satisfaction surveys.
+Other examples of tools and evidence that do not provide information about accomplishment of a particular learning outcome include overall test scores and satisfaction surveys.

 - For example, a rubric can be used to grade an individual student’s performance or assess program learning outcomes.
-To assess the program’s student learning outcomes make sure that the rubric, or other measurement tool will give you scores that tell you about the program learning outcome, and aggregate those scores across students.
+To assess the program’s student learning outcomes make sure that the rubric (or other tool) will give you scores that tell you about the program learning outcome, and aggregate those scores across students.

-For more examples of both direct and indirect measures, including potential strengths and weaknesses of each, please see:
+For more examples of both direct and indirect evidence and tools for evaluating them, including potential strengths and weaknesses of each, please see: